HBVaegter/Henrik_Bjarke_Vaegter/content/publication/70/index.md

 ---
-title: "Low-dose naltrexone for the treatment of fibromyalgia: protocol for a double-blind, randomized, placebo-controlled trial"
+title: "70.
+The association of probable PTSD at baseline and pain-related outcomes after chronic pain rehabilitation: a comparison of DSM-5 and ICD-11 criteria for PTSD"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-- Karin Due Bruun
+- Andersen TE
+- Hansen M
-- Kirstine Amris
+- Ravn SL
 - admin
-- Morten Rune Blichfeldt-Eckhardt
-- Anders Holsgaard-Larsen
-- Robin Christensen
-- Palle Toft

 # Author notes (optional)
 # author_notes:
 # - "Equal contribution"
 # - "Equal contribution"

-date: "2021-11-01T00:00:00Z"
+date: "2021-12-01T00:00:00Z"
 doi: ""

 # Schedule page publish date (NOT publication's date).